PlentyOfShade/arb-bot-indev/README.md

 - Connect to DEX, Chains, Tokens of my choice
 - Test in a hardhat fork
 - Connect to a, hopefully free, cloud hosting provider for bot and possibly node
+- Use hardhats ethers.js plugin instead of the ethers project plugins
 - Maybe try to make instances of an HDwallet using hardhat instead of @truffle/hdwallet-provider
+- Might want to migrate all web3.js use cases over to ether.js if possible and reasonable.
+Probably not though since so much of the project uses web3.js but i think i want to use ethers.js for things I further add and on other projects.

 ## Technology Stack & Tools